jyang526843/2D_FE_Global_DIC/README.md

 ## Prerequisites & Installation
 2D_FE_Global_DIC MATLAB code was tested on MATLAB versions later than R2018a.
 Please download and unzip the code to the MATLAB working path.
 Then, execute the mail file main_FE_Global_DIC.m.

+## Code Manual
+It is already included in the code.
+It's also available at my Researchgate: https://www.researchgate.net/publication/345907429_Finite_Element_Global_Digital_Image_Correlation_FE-Global-DIC_Code_Manual_v10

 ## Citation
 * [1] Yang, J. and Bhattacharya, K. Augmented Lagrangian Digital Image Correlation.
 Exp.Mech.
 59: 187, 2018. https://doi.org/10.1007/s11340-018-00457-0.   or
 * Full text can be requested at: www.researchgate.net/publication/329456141_Augmented_Lagrangian_Digital_Image_Correlation